ProteusMRIgHIFU/BabelViscoFDTD/README.md

 # Release notes
 * 0.9.5  Jan 18, 2021.
+    * Very first pip-registered version
+    * Possibility of user-specified dimensions of blocks for computations for fine-tuning of performance
     * Cleaning some minor bugs and add BHTE code using pycuda and pyopencl.
-    * Very first pip-based version

 * 0.9.3  Sep 29, 2021.
     * Improved support for both Metal and OpenCL.
 For Metal, stable operation is now feasible for large domains using all available memory in modern high-end GPUs.
 OpenCL is now supported in all OSs.
 * 0.9.2  June 13, 2021.